othreecodes/thecovfefeblog/README.md

 # thecovfefeblog
-Demo for my talk on deploying your django application at ForLoopIbadan
+Demo for my talk on deploying your django application at ForLoop Ibadan

 # Demo Links:
 Heroku: http://thecovfefeblog.herokuapp.com